Help center · FAQ

 Optional gift flows and how they relate to wishes.

-No. Gifts are optional.
+No. Gifts are optional and, where enabled, are paid directly to the host via UPI.
 Guests should never feel forced to pay to participate in your celebration.

 Yes.
 Wishes can be shared without gifts or payment, depending on how you configure the experience for your event.

-Yes, where offered, wedding and similar occasions can combine invitation, RSVP, and optional gifting in one coherent guest journey.
+Yes, where offered, wedding and similar occasions can combine invitation, RSVP, and optional host-direct UPI gifting in one coherent guest journey.

 Core invitations and RSVP patterns work across many occasions.
-Wishes and gifts modules are intended for flows where they make cultural and practical sense—and may not apply to every event type.
+Wishes and host-direct UPI gift modules are intended for flows where they make cultural and practical sense—and may not apply to every event type.

 Accounts, guest access, and what people see when they open your link.